GuildOfWeavers/genSTARK/README.md

 | inputs     | An array of `BigInt`'s containing initial values for all mutable registers.
 This can also be a 2-dimensional array when multiple sets of inputs (see [input injection](#Input-injection) below). |

 ### Input Injection
-When you need to generate a proof of computation for a single set of inputs, you pass these inputs as a simple array to the `prove()` method.
-This will inject the inputs into the execution trace at position 0.
-For many use cases, this is sufficient - but what if you need to generate a proof of the same computation for multiple inputs?
+When you need to generate a proof of computation for a single set of inputs, you pass a simple array to the `prove()` method.
+This will inject the values from the array into the execution trace at position 0.
+For many use cases this is sufficient - but what if you need to generate a proof of the same computation for multiple sets of inputs?
 That's where input injection comes in.

 With input injection, you can provide multiple sets of inputs to the `prove()` method, and generate a single proof that the computation was executed correctly for all provided inputs.
 Here is how it works: